 There are multiple ways to make offsetting payments, including payments in cash, in kind, or through a regulatory exemption approach.
 There are costs to offsetting payments, including administrative, information, and transaction costs, as well as disincentive effects upon the paying parties and losses in economic efficiency incurred when raising the funds.
 Examples of regulatory approaches include the distribution and implementation of transferable property rights or credit systems (for bigeye catch and/or bigeye bycatch).
-Proceeding in this fashion may be facilitated by a loan fund to mitigate short-term costs that SIDS incur during the initial phases of a measure when costs often share is always positive ($S_i^ > 0$), where as $NB_i = B_i - C_i$ is the net benefits to member i, which can be positive, negative or zero.
+Proceeding in this fashion may be facilitated by a loan fund to mitigate short-term costs that SIDS incur during the initial phases of a measure when costs often exceed the benefits, such as periods of reduced purse seine harvests of bigeye during which bigeye stocks are allowed to rebuild.

-The fair cost share S_i^ is defined here in terms of gross rather than net benefits, so that the fair cost share is always positive $(S_i^ > 0)$ where as $NP_i = P_i$.
-C_i is the net benefits to member i which can be exceed the benefits, such as periods of reduced purse seine harvests of bigeye during which bigeye stocks are allowed to rebuild.
 The way that offsetting payments or related adjustments are paid for and financed can affect incentives in ways that contribute to, or distract from, the achievement of a particular conservation goal.

-Participants in the WPRFMC Disproportionate Burden Workshop September 18-20, 2014
+Appendix 1 Participants in the WPRFMC Disproportionate Burden Workshop

-Western Pacific Regional Fishery Management Council 1164 Bishop Street, Suite 1400 Honolulu, Hawaii 96813
+Participants in the WPRFMC Disproportionate Burden Workshop September 18-20, 2014 Western Pacific Regional Fishery Management Council 1164 Bishop Street, Suite 1400 Honolulu, Hawaii 96813